BFavier/bfavier.github.io/introduction_to_machine_learning/introduction_to_machine_learning.md

 ## An history of commonly used machine learning models

-In this section we will describe the most common machine learning models.
+In this section we will describe the most commonly used machine learning models for application to tabular data.